<img height="1" width="1" src="https://www.facebook.com/tr?id=1209548899413190&amp;ev=PageView%20&amp;noscript=1">

 • Bottles or cans of beer…well, you know how this goes.

-Knowing how much you get per bottle or can will help you gauge how much of each you’ll need to have on hand at your party.
+Knowing how much you get per bottle can help you gauge how much of each you’ll need to have on hand at your party.
 All you have to do is finalize your guest list and then do a little math.
-If you end up over purchasing, don’t fear!
-We take back unopened bottles so you can return whatever wasn’t used…or you can keep the leftovers for yourself.
+If you end up over-purchasing, don’t fear!
+We'll buy back unopened bottles so you can return whatever wasn’t used…or you can keep the leftovers for yourself.
+No judgment here.

 Drink Calculator

-Hopefully we didn’t scare you away with the M-word, but math is needed at this stage of the game to decide how much to buy.
+Hopefully, we didn’t scare you away with the "M"-word, but math is needed at this stage of the game to decide how much to buy.
 Here’s where you will be grateful you paid attention in math class.
-As a general rule of thumb, plan on most guests consuming 1.5 drinks in the first hour of arrival and then one drink per hour thereafter.
+The unofficial rule of thumb for serving alcohol at a party is two drinks per person for the first hour of the party and then one drink per hour thereafter.
 Let’s break it down:

 Let’s try talking through it with an example.
 Say you want to throw a party with 25 friends that lasts about four hours.